 The GHS MAP provides students rigorous training in and engagement with skills and knowledge relevant to global health research and practice.
 Beyond the academic components, it also offers students the opportunity to build and learn from a rich, interdisciplinary community of peers, scholars, and advocates who convene and collaborate on social events, workshops, speaker series, and other extracurricular activities.

-One of the new initiatives of the GHS MAP is the Advocates-in-Residence program, which brings leading advocates and practitioners working on diverse health issues to Yale for short stays.
+The Advocates-in-Residence program brings leading advocates and practitioners working on diverse health issues to Yale for short stays.

 About the Director